-In this theory Kaplan (1964) defined rhetoric as "the method of organizing syntactic units into larger patterns" (p.15) and suggested that "ESL writers employ a rhetoric and a sequence of thought which violate the expectations of the native reader" (1966:4).
+In this theory Kaplan (1964:15) defined rhetoric as "the method of organizing syntactic units into larger patterns" and suggested that "ESL writers employ rhetoric and a sequence of thought which violate the expectations of the native reader" (1966:4).
 "It is necessary to provide the student with a form within which he may operate."
 (1966:20).

-The central concern of this approach the logical was arrangement of discourse forms.
-Of construction and primary concern was the paragraph.
-Here attention was given not only to its elements (topic sentences, support sentences, concluding sentences, and transitions), but also to various options for its development (illustration, exemplification, comparison, contrast. partition, classification, definition, causal analysis, and so on).
+The central concern of this approach was the logical construction and arrangement of discourse forms.
+Of primary concern was the paragraph.
+Here attention was given not only to its elements (topic sentences, support sentences, concluding sentences, and transitions), but also to various options for its development (illustration, exemplification, comparison, contrast, partition, classification, definition, causal analysis, and so on).

-The other important focus was essay development, actually an of extrapolation paragraph principles to larger stretches of discourse.
+The other important focus was essay development, actually an extrapolation of paragraph principles to larger stretches of discourse.
 Here larger structural entities were addressed (introduction, body and conclusion) and organizational patterns or modes (narration, description, exposition, and argumentation), with exposition typically seen as the pattern most appropriate for use by university-level second language writers.